inspec/inspec/docs-chef-io/content/inspec/install.md

 #### Multiple license servers

-You can set multiple Chef Private License Servers which provides resiliency and redundancy for managing licenses.
+You can set multiple Chef Local License Services which provides resiliency and redundancy for managing licenses.

-Enter up to five Chef Private License Server URLS as a comma-separated list.
+Enter up to five Chef Local License Service URLS as a comma-separated list.
 Chef InSpec will try each URL and use the first one that works.

 ```bash
 export CHEF_LICENSE_SERVER=https://license-server-01.example.com,https://license-server-02.example.com